Looking for Ways to Fight Climate Change? Consider Your Diet

 Overall, it has been found that meat-centric meals generate on average 9x higher greenhouse gas emissions than plant-based equivalents, while animal-based products like beef and cheese cause 10-20x the environmental impact.
 A similar study by the University of Oxford revealed that greenhouse gas emissions from cow’s milk were almost 3x higher than vegan alternatives when comparing emissions, land, and water usage.
 Ultimately, all high-protein, plant-based foods in the study (tofu, beans, nuts) emitted less greenhouse gases than the lowest-impact animal proteins.
 As a result, the researchers argue that cutting meat and dairy products from your diet could reduce your carbon footprint from food by almost two-thirds.
 In line with this estimate, a study published in the journal Energy Policy calculates potential GHG savings of 22% and 26% made by changing from the current UK-average diet to a vegetarian or vegan diet.

 With roughly 30% of the terrestrial surface of the planet dedicated to livestock feed and production, it’s no surprise that this has led to catastrophic consequences for native species in areas cleared for this purpose.
-Currently, livestock account for approximately 20% of the total terrestrial animal biomass, illuminating a startling asymmetry in the balance of animals present on Earth.
+Currently, livestock accounts for approximately 20% of the total terrestrial animal biomass, illuminating a startling asymmetry in the balance of animals present on Earth.
 What’s more concerning, demand for feed crops to sustain these livestock is still growing, resulting in global deforestation and biodiversity threats.
-As pointed out the by the FAO, in addition to deforestation, the livestock sector is one of the leading drivers in “land degradation, pollution, climate change, overfishing, sedimentation of coastal areas and facilitation of invasions by alien species.”
+As pointed out by the FAO, in addition to deforestation, the livestock sector is one of the leading drivers in “land degradation, pollution, climate change, overfishing, sedimentation of coastal areas and facilitation of invasions by alien species.”

-Another overlooked consequence of the expansive livestock production industry are wild animals that are intentionally eradicated due to resource conflicts with pastoralists.
+Another overlooked consequence of the expansive livestock production industry is wild animals that are intentionally eradicated due to resource conflicts with pastoralists.
 While these animals suffer the indirect damage of meat-related deforestation, pollution, and climate change, they are also directly targeted by the meat industry and frequently killed to protect meat-production profits.
 In an example of these merciless efforts, grass-eating species such as elk, deer, and pronghorn have been relentlessly killed to reserve feed for cattle, while animals like beavers and prairie dogs have been decimated en masse for disrupting the homogenous landscapes laid out by livestock managers.
 In the same vein, the Center of Biological Diversity points out that a federal agency known as Wildlife Services “shoots, traps, and poisons millions of animals every year, including foxes and bears in National Forests, to make more room for cows and other ranched animals.”

 Lastly—but certainly not least—it’s important to consider our oceans and the biodiversity loss concurrently happening there.
 With current consumption rates by humans, the depletion of fish from our oceans is above the level of population growth, with 57% of global fish stocks now fully exploited.
 At full exploitation, a population is at or very close to their maximum sustainable production.
 Even more concerning, we currently have 30% of global fish stocks overexploited and functioning beyond their maximum sustainable production.
 Altogether, this is contributing to devastating consequences for fish populations and the oceanic ecosystem as a whole.